21 Ways To Repurpose Plastic Containers: Easy Craft Ideas

 If you DIY some of your cleaning products, you can keep them in an old spraying bottle for easy application.

-I stopped buying cleaning products, as they are filled with toxins, and I found pretty cool DIY cleaning recipes.
+I stopped buying cleaning products, as they are filled with toxins, and I now use a simple, effective DIY cleaning spray.

 13. Collect compost